FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 After registering with your email, a password, and name, you should now be redirected you back to the app, and your profile page.
 You should see a JSON object representing your profile on FusionAuth, fetched using OIDC.

-{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/users.png" alt="The users page showing the user's FusionAuth profile" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/user.png" alt="The user page showing the user's FusionAuth profile" class="img-fluid" figure=false %}

 ## Where to next with Spring and FusionAuth?